 Physical therapy and injections can often help with the pain issues, or a minimally invasive surgery addressing scoliosis to prevent further progression can be addressed.

-The Spinecor Scoliosis Bracing System and Pediatric Patients
+The Spinecor Scoliosis Bracing System and Scoliosis in Children

 The Spinecor Scoliosis Bracing System has been found to be an effective treatment for scoliosis in pediatric patients.
 Scoliosis is a condition that often develops during childhood or adolescence, and early detection and treatment are key to preventing the progression of the condition.